nourou6/asterix-validator/README.md

 I think it should be doable to create a protobuf-like project on top of the ASTERIX binary message format.
 Sounds like fun to me, any takers?

-Since I am only interested in a quick way to validate recieved binary ASTERIX messages I will just code a simple mechanism which allows me to do exactly that.
+Since I am only interested in a quick way to validate received binary ASTERIX messages I will just code a simple mechanism which allows me to do exactly that.

 ## So... what does this POC do?